SijmenHuizenga/web-diggers/data/CONTRIBUTE.md

 How to contribute to Basel 2000
 ---

+Use the [Baserow Form](https://baserow.schoolofdata.ch/form/pN2aVkAwBPcJb_ledBvLOWX7ueNDvWBCFlHLtV4gzrU) to share material with our project.

 # Tips on finding material

 Parts of this were borrowed from [WikiHow](https://www.wikihow.com/Do-Internet-Research) and elsewhere.